tokyoDan67/2023-03-kyotopay/Security-Review-Process.md

 The project enables users to pay other users with a whitelisted input currencies, which are ERC20s.
-The backend then utilizes Uniswap V3 to convert the inputted currency into the user's preffered whitelisted output currency.
+The backend then utilizes Uniswap V3 to convert the inputted currency into the user's preferred whitelisted output currency.

 3. What is the code test coverage percentage?

-100% of
+100%

 4. Have you had any audits so far?

+None

 **Based on the answers we can discuss the effort needed, the payment amount and the timeline.**